pnmatich/AquaBot/README.md

 ## Temperature sensor python script

-The temperature sensor script reads the output of the tempurature sensor on the GPIO pins, and writes the output to stdout.
+The temperature sensor script reads the output of the temperature sensor on the GPIO pins, and writes the output to stdout.

 It can be run using the following command.
 ```./temp-sensor.py